Push for better mental health

 EVERYONE CAN PARTICIPATE

 You don't have to be a push-up pro to participate.
 You can substitute push-ups with sit-ups, squats or other alternative exercises.
-You can also choose to aim for the full target (2,000) or a smaller target, like 25%, 50% or 75% of the full target.
+You can also choose to aim for 50% of the push-up target and smash out 1,000 push-ups instead of 2,000.

 GO SOLO OR JOIN A TEAM